 SPRING HABITAT PROJECTS

-Approximately 140 acres of smooth brome was treated with glyphosate in the fall of 2013.
+Approximately 200 acres of smooth brome was treated with glyphosate in the fall of 2014.
 Glyphosate is used to set back the brome grass to allow for the release of existing native grasses as well as beneficial forb species.

-Grass buffers will be making a comeback on the property as well!
 One buffer was planted on the west end of the property on a field bordering the Prairie Dog Creek.
 Plans are being drawn up for more buffer work in the fall.

-Norton Wildlife Area –Fall Hunting Forecast
+Norton Wildlife Area –Spring Hunting Forecast